prondubuisi/psalmoutput/report.md

 # Handling False negatives with an Autoloader File

-False Negatives refer to  error pointers that are actually incorrect, this was the case with Psalm reporting that many classes and dependencies were missing when in fact they were present example e.g. Undefined Function/Class errors.
+False Negatives refer to  error pointers that are actually incorrect, this was the case with Psalm reporting that many dependencies were missing when in fact they were present example e.g. Undefined Function/Class errors.
 To make up for this the Autoloader(Bootstrap) [file](https://github.com/civicrm/civicrm-core/blob/master/tests/phpunit/CiviTest/bootstrap.php) for Civi-core Unit tests was used for Psalm by adding an autoloader in the `psalm.xml` file

 `<psalm  autoloader="tests/phpunit/CiviTest/bootstrap.php"  > `